vimeo/psalm/docs/contributing/philosophy.md

 ### Comparison to other languages & tools

 Many languages have typecheckers/compilers written in the same language.
 Popular examples include Go, Rust, and TypeScript.
-Python is a special case where the semi-official typechecker [MyPy](https://github.com/python/mypy), written in Python, can also [compile to a C Python extension](https://github.com/python/mypy/blame/master/mypyc/README.md#L6-L10), which runs 4x faster than the interpreted equivalent.
+Python is a special case where the semi-official typechecker [MyPy](https://github.com/python/mypy) (written in Python) can also [compile to a C Python extension](https://github.com/python/mypy/blame/master/mypyc/README.md#L6-L10), which runs 4x faster than the interpreted equivalent.

 Some interpreted languages have unofficial open-source typecheckers written in faster compiled languages.
 In all cases a single mid-to-large company is behind each effort, with a small number of contributors not employed by that company: